Supports for English Learners

 Translated Test Directions

-Directions are available in 15 languages.
+Test directions are available in 20 languages.
 Download the translated directions and give them to students on test day.

 To ensure that student scores are processed correctly and on time, SSD coordinators must request extended time in the EL Supports tool, which is part of SSD Online.
 Schools don't need to submit documentation, but students should use extended time only if they have a documented need.

-Deadline to Request Extended Time
+Deadline to Request Supports

 If you offer assessments as part of a state contract, your deadlines might be different.
 Contact your state with questions about the deadlines for your school.